openebs-archive/openebs-docs/docs/quickstart.md

 <div class="emphasize">
     <ul>
         <li>Kubernetes 1.13+ installed.
 Latest tested Kubernetes version is 1.17.2.</li>
-        <li>For using features like Local PV and Backup & Restore, you must require Kubernetes version 1.13 or above.
+        <li>For using features like Local PV and Backup & Restore, you must have Kubernetes version 1.13 or above.
         </li>
-        <li>For provisioning cStor volume via CSI driver support and performing basic operations on this volume such as expanding volume and snapshot & clone, you must require Kubernetes version 1.14 or above</li>
+        <li>For provisioning cStor volume via CSI driver support and performing basic operations on this volume such as expanding volume and snapshot & clone, you must have Kubernetes version 1.14 or above</li>
         <li>Understand the <a href="/docs/next/prerequisites.html">pre-requisites</a> for your Kubernetes platform</li>
         <li>Start <a href="/docs/next/installation.html">installation </a> through OpenEBS operator.</li>
         <li>For production deployments or to test OpenEBS volumes on real disks, create cStorPools, cStor-StorageClasses and start provisioning volumes using the newly created cStor-StorageClasses.
-More details can be find from <a href="/docs/next/ugcstor.html">here.</a></li>
+More details can be found from <a href="/docs/next/ugcstor.html">here.</a></li>
-        <li>For high performance required applications which manage their own replication, data protection and other storage features, provision OpenEBS Local PV.
-More details can be find from <a href="/docs/next/uglocalpv-device.html">here.</a></li>
+        <li>For applications requiring high performance, which manage their own replication, data protection and other storage features, provision OpenEBS Local PV.
+More details can be found <a href="/docs/next/uglocalpv-device.html">here.</a></li>
     </ul>